dalance/procs/README.md

 ## Platform

-- Linux is supported.
+- Linux
-- macOS is supported.
+- macOS
-- Windows is supported.
+- Windows
-- FreeBSD is experimentally supported.
+- FreeBSD

+All tested on hosts.

 ## Installation